yaserananbeh/Prompt-Flood/README.md

 ### Prompt queue

-Build a ordered list of prompts and let the extension send them automatically, one after another, as each model finishes responding.
+Build an ordered list of prompts and let the extension send them automatically, one after another, as each model finishes responding.

 - **Add to queue** — type a prompt and queue it up
-- **Reorder** — move items up, down, or jump to top
+- **Reorder** — move items up, down, or to top
 - **Edit** — change prompt text before it sends
 - **Duplicate** — copy a queue item in one click
 - **Send now** — force-send any item immediately